-Sam Hammond is serving his fifth term as president of the Elementary Teachers' Federation of Ontario (ETFO).
+Sam Hammond is serving his sixth term as president of the Elementary Teachers' Federation of Ontario (ETFO).

-Sam has 20 years of elementary teaching experience as a physical education and health specialist.
-As a teacher with the Hamilton-Wentworth District School Board, he taught all grade levels from Junior Kindergarten to grade eight.
+Sam has extensive elementary teaching experience.
+As a physical education and health specialist with the Hamilton-Wentworth District School Board, he taught all grade levels from Junior Kindergarten to grade eight.

 From 1998-2004, Sam was the chief negotiator and grievance officer for the Hamilton-Wentworth Teacher Local, and held this key position during a difficult 17-day strike/lockout in October 2000.